Home » Blog » Healthcare Jobs with a Business Degree

 Most applicable degrees: Master’s degree in business and/or healthcare administration.

-Source: U.S. Bureau of Labor Statistics
+Source: U.S. Bureau of Labor Statistics 2024 Occupational Employment and Wage Statistics

 Hospitals aren’t the only place you can find rewarding healthcare careers.
 A business degree opens the door to work in many settings.

 Just about every setting that provides healthcare also has business needs.
-While you’re exploring careers, look for jobs in medical clinics, hospitals, insurance companies, assisted living facilities, long-term care facilities, rehabilitation facilities, pharmaceutical companies, medical device companies, and public health departments.
+While you’re exploring careers, look for jobs in medical clinics, hospitals, insurance companies, assisted living facilities, long-term care facilities, rehabilitation facilities, pharmaceutical companies, medical device companies and public health departments.

 Hospitals: